 The Group monitors its risk to a shortage of funds using a recurring liquidity planning tool.
 This tool considers the maturity of both its financial instruments and financial assets (e.g., other receivables) and projected cash flows from operations.

-The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of the bank facilities.
+The Group's objective is to maintain a balance between continuity of funding and flexibility.

 Management of the Group has carried out a detailed review of the cash flow forecast of the Group for the next twelve months from the end of the reporting period.
-Based on this forecast, accompanied by the bank facilities available, the directors of the Company have determined that adequate liquidity exists to finance the working capital and capital expenditure requirements of the Group during the forecast period.
+Based on this forecast, the directors of the Company have determined that adequate liquidity exists to finance the working capital and capital expenditure requirements of the Group during the forecast period.
 In preparing the cash flow forecast, the directors of the Company have considered historical cash requirements of the Group as well as other key factors, including the availability of loans financing which may impact the operations of the Group prior to the end of the next twelve months after the end of the reporting period.
 The directors of the Company are of the opinion that the assumptions and sensitivities which are included in the cash flow forecast are reasonable.
 However, as with all assumptions in regard to future events, these are subject to inherent limitations and uncertainties and some or all of these assumptions may not be realised.